EO4wellness/T-I-L/polyglot/gales/Castle-2/Months.md

 * Dych chi'n mwynhau gwylio'r dail yn cwympo yn yr hydref?
 (Do you enjoy watching the leaves fall in the autumn?)
 * Dych chi hoffi mis Tachwedd?
 (Do you like November?)
 * Dych chi'n gweithio ynghanol mis Mai?
 (Are you working in the middle of May?)

+### Restoration Session: 2021-02-03
+* Dw i'n hoffi'r gwanwyn.
+(I like spring)
+* Dych chi'n gwisgo cot ym mis Gorffennaf.
+(Do you wear a coat in July?)
+* Dw i'n mwynhau gweld y dial yn yr haf.
+(I enjoy seeing the leaves in the summer)
+* mis awst a mis medi  (August and September)
+* Dw i'n gwisgo cot ym mis Mawrth a mis Ebrill.
+(I wear a coat in March and April.)
+* mis Mehefin (June)
+* yn haf (the summer)
+* Dych chi'n hoffi'r gwanwyn?
+Ydw.
+(Do you like the spring?
+Yes.)
+* Dw i ddim yn hoffi mynd i Abertawe yn mis Rhagfyr.
+(I don't like going to Swansea in December)
+* Tymor yn haf (the summer term)
+* Mis Mawrth a mis Ebrill (March and April)
+* mis Gorffennaf (July)
+* Dw i ddim yn gwisgo dillad gaeaf yn yr haf.
+(I do not wear winter clothes in the summer)
+* Dych chi'n hoffi mis Rhagfyr?
+Do you like December ?
+* Dw i ddim yn gwisgo dillad gaeaf ym mis Gorffennaf.
+I do not wear winter clothes in July.
+* Dych chi'n mynd i Aberdaron ym mis Rhagfyr?
+Are you going to Aberdaron in December
+* Mis medi, mis ebrill, mis ionawr.
+September, April, January
+* Mis Mai a mis mehefin May and June
+* Dych chi eisiau prynu crys newydd ym mis Mehefin.
+(Do you want to buy a new shirt in June?)
+*